© 2005 All Rights Reserved. Do not distribute or repurpose this work without written permission from the copyright holder(s).

 Her ordeals were not over however.
 While helping a Jewish boy stricken with depression at the loss of a leg, she found that her friend Milek had been killed by the same landmine that had wounded the other.
 It was time for her to move on.

-She decided that her days were done with the Brecha and stayed in Allied occupied territory.
+She decided that her days with the Brecha were over, and stayed in Allied occupied territory.
 She was relocated to Switzerland into a camp for displaced persons.
 It was there that she was given an opportunity to go to Israel, being smuggled in a boat.
 The British were blockading Israel against the wave of Jews trying to come in.
-There were strict rules on the number allowed in.
+There were strict rules on the number allowed to enter.

 Note: This article originally appeared in three parts in 2005.
 Here they have been combined.